Thearthman/ErgoMag_Mini/Abstraction.md

 ## Schematic Design
 1. Would require [Circuitry Design](#circuitry-design) to be done first.
 2. Design the schematic using a circuit design software.
+## REMINDER
+- AREA under a magnetic switch should not have copper.

 # Circuitry Design
 1. Test run the Circuitry on a RP2040 board to and find latency and noise issues.